Skip to content Skip to footer

 PVA is a water-soluble filament type and is commonly used as a support material in complex models.
 PVA is a support material that can be used independently of the main filament.

-• Applications: Primarily used as a support material in complex models, especially with dual-extruder printers.
+• Applications: Primarily used as a support material when printing complex models, especially with dual-extruder printers.

 • Advantages: Dissolves in water, making it easy to remove support structures, which is advantageous for models with complex geometries.

 • Disadvantages: PVA can degrade quickly in humid environments, so it should be stored in a dry place.
-It is also relatively expensive.
+It’s also relatively expensive.

 8. Carbon Fiber Reinforced Filaments

-Carbon fiber-reinforced filaments are used to produce stronger and more durable models.
+Carbon fiber reinforced filaments are generally used to produce stiffer and more durable models.
 These filaments consist of PLA, ABS, or Nylon infused with carbon fiber particles.

-• Applications: Used to produce durable, lightweight, and strong parts, particularly favored in the aerospace and automotive industries.
+• Applications: Used to produce durable, lightweight, and rigid parts.
+Especially preferred in the aerospace and automotive industries.

-• Advantages: Offers high stiffness, lightweight properties, and durability.
+• Advantages: Offers high stiffness, lightness, and durability.

-• Disadvantages: The carbon fibers in the filament can wear down the printer’s nozzle, so a durable nozzle is recommended.
+• Disadvantages: The carbon fibers within the filament can wear down the printer’s nozzle, so using a durable nozzle is recommended.